MacRover/Docs/ROS/ROS_Docker_Notes.md

 # ROS Notes

 * Assumes usage of the docker setup
+* Pro-tip before starting: use a terminal with tabs!
-* Installs with ROS using Python 2
+* Installs with ROS using Python 2 (After error Python 3)
 * Assumes installed "full-desktop"
 * Unfortunately ROS keep throwing errors while getting rviz or rqt running.
 I tried debugging this for a long time, but have given up(for now) and decided to move to simply using the terminal applications instead.
 The error, gdb output, and my settings are provided below.
 This could possibly not be an issue for you so skip to the `rosrun` section to learn more!
 * This file is created while following ROS Tutorials (Most of the tutorial is unfortunately stripped directly unless a section is particularly unclear)